Kris Bryant: 2017 season

 Bryant and the Cubs agreed to a $1.05 million contract before the 2017 season, a new record salary for a pre-arbitration player, previously held by Mike Trout of the Los Angeles Angels who earned $1 million in 2014.

-In 2017, Bryant finished second in fan voting to Nolan Arenado of the Colorado Rockies as the starting NL third baseman in the 2017 All-Star Game.
-He finished second in the All-Star Final Vote, behind Justin Turner, and did not make the All-Star team.
-Following the All Star Break, on July 25, Bryant was ejected for the first time in his major league career after arguing a third strike call.
+In 2017, Bryant finished second in fan voting to Nolan Arenado of the Colorado Rockies as the starting NL third baseman in the All-Star Game.
+He finished second in the All-Star Final Vote behind Justin Turner and did not make the All-Star team.
+On July 25, Bryant was ejected for the first time in his major league career after arguing a third strike call.
 That August, MLB and the MLBPA introduced Players Weekend for the first time.
 Bryant chose to wear "KB" on his jersey.
-Finishing the regular season with a .295 average, 29 home runs, and 73 RBIs, the Cubs won their second consecutive Central Division title and earned their third consecutive appearance in the postseason.
-The Cubs defeated the Washington Nationals in the 2017 NLDS, with Bryant batting .200 in the series without a home run.
-The Cubs lost to the Los Angeles Dodgers in the 2017 NLCS.
+Finishing the regular season with a .295 average, 29 home runs, and 73 RBIs, the Cubs won their second consecutive NL Central title and earned their third consecutive appearance in the postseason.
+The Cubs defeated the Washington Nationals in the NLDS, with Bryant batting .200 in the series with no home runs.
+The Cubs lost to the Dodgers in the NLCS.
 Bryant batted .200 with one home run in the NLCS.

 2018 season

 In his first year of salary arbitration, Bryant and the Cubs agreed to a $10.85 million salary for the 2018 season, breaking the record for a player in his first year of salary arbitration, previously held by Ryan Howard when he signed a $10 million contract in 2008 with the Philadelphia Phillies.
 In February, Sports Illustrated ranked Bryant as the third-overall best player in baseball, trailing Mike Trout and Jose Altuve.
-In a May 9 game against the Miami Marlins, Bryant hit his 100th home run, becoming the 22nd Cubs player to reach the mark, and the quickest to reach the mark.
-He hit his 100th home run in his 487th game, barely eclipsing the previous mark of 500 games set by Ernie Banks.
+In a May 9 game against the Miami Marlins, Bryant hit his 100th home run, becoming the quickest of the 22 Cubs players to reach that mark.
+He hit his 100th home run in his 487th game, eclipsing the previous mark of 500 games set by Ernie Banks.
 On June 26, Bryant was placed on the disabled list for the first time in his MLB career due to left shoulder inflammation, retroactive three days prior.
-On July 26, Bryant went back on the disabled list due to inflammation on the same shoulder.
+On July 26, Bryant went back on the disabled list due to inflammation in the same shoulder.
+After topping 150 games in his first three MLB seasons, a threshold he would not reach in his next eight, he played in 102 games, batting .272 with 13 home runs and 52 RBI.